 The Decatur County Commissioners met on Monday.

 Kenny Buening gave an update.
-There have been 39 building inspections, 10 new building permits, 3 permit renewals, and 2 red tags.
-There was a call received on faulty plumbing in one of the schools that will be further investigated.
+There have been 32 building inspections, 5 new building permits, 3 permit renewals, and 3 red tags all of which have been corrected.

 All Rights Reserved